46th Ward Aldermanic Spring Internship – Part Time

 - Preferred but not required: Microsoft Office, Google maps, WordPress, Mail Chimp

-Hours: The 46th Ward Service office is open 9:00 a.m.-7:00 p.m. on Monday and 9:00 a.m.-5:00 p.m.
-Tuesday-Friday.
-Interns are expected to commit to work a minimum of 8 hours/week for the duration of the academic semester (3 credits), with a preference for those who can commit to 16 hours/week (6 credits).
+Hours: The 46th Ward Service office is open 9:00 a.m.-5:00 p.m.
+Monday-Friday.
+Interns compensated with class credit are expected to commit to work a minimum of 8 hours/week (3 credits) with a preference for those who can commit to 16 hours/week (6 credits).
+The paid position will commit to 40 hours a week for 10 weeks beginning in early June.

-To Apply: All interested applicants must submit a resume and a half-page cover letter to Ann Hinterman describing your interest in the program, the class course name and number, and how many hours you will work to receive credit.
-Applicants must also attend an in-person interview at the Ward Office.
+To Apply: All interested applicants must submit a resume outlining your past experience to either Daniel Achtel or William Patterson, the class course name and number (if applicable), and how many hours you will work to receive credit.
+Applicants must also attend a virtual interview with the Ward Office.